Saurabh-Sithkar/Node.js-Backend-/README.md

 * **Node.js** : Can interact with the operating system to perform tasks like reading environment variables, interacting with system processes,scheduling tasks etc.
 * **Normal JavaScript** : In the browser, JavaScript is sandboxed and cannot interact with the operating system directly, limiting its capabilities to browser-related tasks.
 **And More...**
+# Basic of Terminal
+1. Introduction to Terminal and Shell
+2. Basic Shell Commands (echo,pwd,whoami)